Logbook: Athens – Milos 1

 Day 1 Athens – Angistri

-After landing safely on the - now remote - airport of Athens, we got acquainted with Miss Galaxy : A Beneteau Oceanis 440.
-The eight of us embarked early in the afternoon and decided to continue for the Island of Angistri instead of Aegina (see the map below).
-This way we would avoid the tourist crowds in Aegina, moreover, we would be farther ahead of the other charter folks who were still waiting to get their yachts.
-As soon as everyone was settled in, it was time for some exercise in the form of steering figures of eight (lot's of figures of eight).
+After landing safely on the airport of Athens, we got acquainted with Miss Galaxy: A Beneteau Oceanis 440.
+The eight of us embarked early in the afternoon and decided to continue for the island of Agistri instead of Aegina (see the map below).
+This way we would avoid the tourist crowds in Aegina, moreover, we would be farther ahead of the other charter folks who were still waiting to get their yachts in Alimos Marina Athens.
+As soon as everyone was settled in, it was time for some exercise in the form of steering figures of eight, lot's of figures of eight).

 After the dizzy spells wore out, we got the sails up for the first time and slid swiftly past Aegina on a broad reach.
-Due to a major wind shift we found Angistri harbour to be on the lee shore, so we proceeded to a little pine rimmed bay on the west corner of the island.
+Due to a major wind shift we found Megalochori port on Agistri to be on the lee shore, so we proceeded to a little pine rimmed bay on the west corner of the island.
 The excellent and indispensable Greek Waters Pilot by Rod Heikell did not describe this inlet, so we made a careful approach and anchored in 5 m. at N 37° 41.893' E 23° 19.840'.
 It can easily be identified by the road leading away from the shore (see photo).
 Very attractive and peaceful.
+We learned to rely on Eagleray pilot (charts) quickly.

 Day 2 Angistri – Epidauros